gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi nodded.
 "How about 'travel'?
 Or 'road'?  *La*, one of those might lead you to something that leads to 'pass'."

-Piaerre looked at him in dismay.
+Erileine looked at him in dismay.
 "But that could take forever!"

 "Yes, it could."
 Razi slid another book back into its place on the shelf.
 "But sometimes that's just what you have to do."